Light Monitor Grant Program

 How many devices can I request?

-General information for using a device:
+General information for using a device

 How do I use the devices?

-Note that a smartphone (Android or iPhone) is required to operate the LM-III device.
+Note: A smartphone (Android or iPhone) is required to operate the LM-III device.
 The LM-III device does not come with its own micro USB charging cable.

 How do I record light monitoring data?